EMalpha01/codespaces-template/README.md

 9. **Python Docstring Generator** (by Nils Werner)
    Automatically generates docstrings for Python functions and classes, improving code documentation.

+10. **Pylint** (by Microsoft)
+    Linter for Python to ensure code quality and best practices.

 ### AI-Assisted Code Suggestions:

-10. **GitHub Copilot** (by GitHub)
+11. **GitHub Copilot** (by GitHub)
     AI-powered code suggestions and auto-completions based on context.

-11. **Tabnine AI Autocomplete** (by Tabnine)
-   Another AI-powered code autocompletion tool, particularly effective with Python and machine learning codebases.

 ### Collaboration and Code Quality:

 12. **Live Share** (by Microsoft)
     Enables real-time collaboration for pair programming and code reviews directly within VS Code.

 13. **ESLint** (by Dirk Baeumer)
     Provides linting capabilities for mixed environments, especially helpful if working with Python and web technologies.

 ### Source Control and GitHub Integration:

 14. **GitHub Pull Requests and Issues** (by GitHub)
     Manage GitHub issues, review pull requests, and monitor projects directly from VS Code.

+15. **Git History** (by Don Jayamanne)
+    View and interact with the Git history of a repository, including comparing commits and visualizing the commit graph.

 ### Data Manipulation and Debugging:

-15. **Kite Autocomplete AI Code** (by Kite)
+16. **Kite Autocomplete AI Code** (by Kite)
     Provides advanced autocompletion for Python libraries, including NLP and machine learning packages like NumPy and PyTorch.

-16. **Pandas Notebooks** (by Alessandro Silva)
+17. **Pandas Notebooks** (by Alessandro Silva)
     Helps visualize and manipulate datasets, a core task in most NLP projects.

-17. **Python Test Explorer for Visual Studio Code** (by Little Fox Team)
+18. **Python Test Explorer for Visual Studio Code** (by Little Fox Team)
     Manages and runs Python tests, especially useful when debugging and ensuring NLP models behave as expected.

 ## How to Use This Repository

 1. **Creating a New Repository from This Template**:

    - When starting a new NLP project, click the **"Use this template"** button on this repository.
    - GitHub will create a copy of this repository for you to use in your new project.

 2. **Setting Up GitHub Codespaces**:

    - Once you create a repository using this template, you can open it in **GitHub Codespaces**.
    - The environment will automatically install all the listed extensions and apply workspace settings through the `.devcontainer` setup.

 3. **Customizing for Your Project**:

    - If your project requires specific Python dependencies, update the `requirements.txt` file in your new repository.
    - Add any additional VS Code extensions or settings as needed in the `.devcontainer/devcontainer.json` file.

 4. **Post-Creation Command**:
    - The template includes a `postCreateCommand` that automatically installs dependencies listed in `requirements.txt`.
 Make sure to keep this file updated.

+## Important Settings

+- **Black as the Default Formatter**: Black is set as the default Python code formatter for this repository, ensuring consistent formatting based on the Black style guide.
+- **Pylint for Linting**: Pylint is used as the primary linter to enforce Python coding standards and catch potential issues.
+- **Conda Disabled**: The discovery of Conda environments has been disabled in this setup.
+If you use Conda environments, you can re-enable this by adjusting the `python.condaPath` setting in the `devcontainer.json`.

 ## Future Reminders